osrf/gazebo_tutorials/guided_b/tutorial1.md

 1. Press Alt-F2
   * A window with a prompt should appear in the upper left

-1. Press Ctrl-V, and press Enter
+1. Press Ctrl-V to paste the text, and press Enter
   * A new window will appear with a password prompt.

-1. Enter your password, and press enter
+1. Enter your password, and press Enter

+1. If prompted, press Y to continue

-1. Wait until the window disappears.
+1. Wait until the window disappears

 # Run Gazebo #